 Education and Child Health Insights from Linked Data - England

-The Education and Child Health Insights from Linked Data (ECHILD) database includes linked records for around 20 million children and young people, which will be used to better understand how education affects children’s health and how health affects children’s education.
+The Education and Child Health Insights from Linked Data (ECHILD) database includes linked records for around 20 million children and young people, which are being used to better understand how education affects children’s health and how health affects children’s education.

 Component datasets and linkage